 The landscape architect's seal must be imprinted (with signature and date) on all plans, specifications and reports prepared by the Landscape Architect.
-A landscape architect's placing of seal and signature on a document indicates he has exercised his decisions and judgment on matters pertaining to the health, safety and general welfare of the public.
-Rubber stamp or computer generated signatures are not acceptable.
+A landscape architect's placing of seal and signature on a document indicates he has exercised his decisions and judgments on matters pertaining to the health, safety and general welfare of the public.

-[See sample landscape architect's seal inside back cover of published book.]
+[See sample landscape architect's seal inside back cover of published book]